ipfs/ipfs-docs/docs/README.md

 # Learn how to build the future of the internet

 <p style="font-size:1.65rem; font-weight: 200; line-height: 2rem; margin-top: -15px;">No matter who you are or what you're creating, you can be part of the movement to create the next generation of the internet.
-This documentation site contains everything you need to start building using the InterPlanetary File System (IPFS) and pave the way for the future Web.
-Check out some of the most popular content in these docs below — or explore the main site menu to learn about key <a href="/concepts/">IPFS concepts</a>, try out <a href="/how-to/">how-to guides</a>, see <a href="/reference/">API and CLI references</a>, and more.
-Just want to <a href="/install/">install IPFS?
-We've got you covered.</a></p>
+This site contains everything you need to start building using the InterPlanetary File System (IPFS) and pave the way for the future Web.
+Check out some of the most popular content in these docs below — or explore the main site menu to learn about <a href="/concepts/">key concepts</a>, try out <a href="/how-to/">how-to guides</a>, see <a href="/reference/">API and CLI references</a>, or just <a href="/install/">install IPFS</a> and get hacking.</p>

 ## Download IPFS tools